darksoil-studio/hc-dev-training/index.md

 **Eric Bear** is a community organizer with more than a decade of experience in creating learning environments.

-He will supporting the structure and experience.
+He will support the structure and experience.

   </div>